-The nine-bedroom Úlfljótsskáli Luxury Lodge is found in the Golden Circle, slightly east of Reykjavík.
+The nine-bedroom Úlfljótsskáli Luxury Lodge is found on the Golden Circle route, slightly east of Reykjavík.
 This spacious building has enough bathrooms for everyone as well as a game room, sauna, hot tub and more.
 If you’re planning a big family reunion or celebration, this is the place for you, and you can rent a 9 passengers van in Reykjavik to reach your lodge without leaving anyone behind.

 Úlfljótsskáli is close to some of Iceland’s most famous natural attractions, such as Gullfoss waterfall.
 There’s even a fire pit outside the accommodation to sit around while you swap stories from the day’s adventures!

 Within the Golden Circle is the Álftavík Lakefront Villa, a four-bedroom space with incredible mountain and lake views.
 With a hot tub and lake access, you can go back and forth between hot and cold.
 Also, a private fire pit on the beach by the property means you can keep warm while watching the sunset.

 Like the above Villa, Áslundur Lakefront Cabin is also located next to Lake Álftavatn.
 With its massive lake and a black sand beach, you’ll feel deeply connected to Iceland’s nature.
 Since there are four bedrooms, there’s plenty of room whether it’s a couple’s retreat or a family gathering.